openworm/Blender2NeuroML/README.md

         and choose "Append environment to native environment" Also you need in your blender folder create folder with name Output there are will be save output file.
   4. blenderStraighten.py - edit blender file, straightening the worm body; see the file header for details.
+  5. blenderExportSpine.py - export spine information from the Blender model (e.g. for NeuroML transformation); see the file header for details.

 If you have any problem will be glad to help write s.khayrulin@gmail.com